nealwp/car-dealer-data-generator/README.md

 # car-dealer-data-generator
 Randomly generates a dataset of car dealer data.
 Output as CSV.
 Also created a VBA version for users who do not have Python.

+To utilize Python version:
+  * Place script in desired location
+  * Run the script from shell -- python \<yourfilepath>.data-generator.py
+  * console will prompt for number of records and desired output path
+  * remember to use double slashes in the file path

 To utilize VBA version:
  * Open MS Access or MS Excel